-A journeywoman is a female person other than an apprentice (iii) Who is in receipt of at least the minimum weekly wage prescribed for the class of work on which such person is engaged, whether on weekly wages or piece-work.
+A journeywoman is a female person other than an apprentice (iii) Who has in receipt of at least the minimum weekly wage prescribed or improver.

+for the class of work on which such person is engaged, whether on weekly wages or piece-work.